 - They will begin to play with each other at 3 to 4 weeks.

 - By 3 to 4 weeks, solid food can be introduced, their first juvenile teeth are cut, and litter box training begins.

 - At 6 weeks, kittens are well-coordinated, running and climbing and full of mischief.

-- Kittens are ready for their first vaccinations and spay/neuter surgery at 8 weeks old.
+- Kittens are ready for their first vaccinations at 4 weeks and spay/neuter surgery at 6 weeks.

 Physical and emotional contact with you is extremely important for the growing, developing kitten.
 Early cuddling and gentle petting of kittens helps them to bond well with humans, allowing them to grow up feeling safe and secure with their human family.
 Playing with the kittens with a variety of toys will stimulate their minds and help them develop good motor skills.